Social Security Disability Benefits for Cushing Syndrome

 When serious, Cushing syndrome or disease can lead to complications, which can lead to disability benefits.

 Cushing syndrome is a hormonal disorder that occurs when high levels of cortisol are present in your body for a long period of time.
-This can happen when your body overproduces cortisol due to conditions like adrenal cancer or when you take something like corticosteroid medication.
+This can happen when your body overproduces cortisol due to conditions like adrenal cancer or when you take a corticosteroid medication like glucocorticoids.
 (Another disease affecting the adrenal gland and cortisol levels is Addison's disease.)

-If the symptoms or complications from your Cushing syndrome affect your ability to function at home and/or at work, you may be able to qualify for Social Security disability benefits, including Social Security Disability Insurance (SSDI) and/or Supplemental Security Income (SSI).
+If the symptoms or complications from your Cushing syndrome affect your ability to function at home or at work, you might be able to qualify for Social Security disability benefits, including Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).

-• weight gain or fatty deposits in the torso, face, or upper back
+• fatty deposits causing a round face or a hump in the upper back

-However, there are other symptoms that can affect daily functioning, including:
+But other Cushings symptoms can affect daily functioning, including:

 • fatigue